Erewhon-proj/Erewhon-proj/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

-I'm a Computer Science student from Catania, Sicily, on the verge of graduation with a specialization in AI and Machine Learning.
-My thesis focuses on developing computer vision models for medical applications, specifically tool and hand recognition systems.
+I'm a Master's student in Computer Science, with a specialization in Artificial Intelligence and Machine Learning.
+For my thesis, I worked on developing computer vision models for medical applications, focusing on tool and hand recognition systems.

 I'm passionate about building intelligent systems that solve real-world problems.
 Together with my team, I've developed projects like **FlyNow** (2nd place at hackathon) and **BoatGuard**, combining neural networks with multi-agent systems to create practical solutions.